Productivity Tools › Productivity Tips

 Self-Advocacy Skills to Implement in Your Daily Life

 It’s one thing to speak about yourself, and another to be able to do so effectively and convincingly.
 As you improve these skills, know that this is a process and it won’t happen overnight.
-There may be times where you feel defeated and incapable when practicing self-advocacy.
+There may be times when you feel defeated and incapable when practicing self-advocacy.
 If you’re feeling this way, recognize that dedicating the time and effort now will benefit you later in life.
+Take a look at the following four self-advocacy tips and consider how you can implement them in your life!

 1. Show confidence in your knowledge and expertise